MattColu/mattcolu.github.io/projects/Radray.markdown

 This Python utility takes a 3D description of an integrated circuit (in the form of a [GDS](https://en.wikipedia.org/wiki/GDSII) file) and calculates the energy that gets transferred to the different layers and components as a result of an [ion strike](https://en.wikipedia.org/wiki/Single-event_upset).

+{% include gif-like.html src="/media/radray/example.mp4" caption="A visualization of the distance-based calculations that Radray performs" %}

-Our starting point was a single, mostly uncommentated, multi-thousand-line Python file: as one would expect, a significant portion of our developement time was taken by in-depth analysis and reverse engineering of the existing code.
+Our starting point was a single, mostly uncommented, multi-thousand-line Python file: as one would expect, a significant portion of our development time was taken by in-depth analysis and reverse engineering of the existing code.

 ## The Problem